JGarnica22/PSlab/ATACseq_analysis/README.md

 ````
 Some details about options used:

 * **-t**: This is the only REQUIRED parameter for MACS.
 If you have more than one alignment file, you can specify them as -t A B C. MACS will pool up all these files together.

-ENTENC QUE NOMÉS ESPECIFIQUES MÉS D'UN FILE A L'OPCIÓ -t QUAN SÓN LA MATEIXA MOSTRA?
-POTSER ES PODRIA ESPECIFICAR

 * **-n**: The name string of the experiment.
 MACS will use this string NAME to create output files like NAME_peaks.xls, NAME_negative_peaks.xls, NAME_peaks.bed...
 * **--outdir**: MACS2 will save all output files into the specified folder.